 Their findings, published this week in PLOS One, suggest M. shonaicus boasts a DNA that's distinctly different from other tardigrades.
 Notably, members of the new species have unique physical traits — from the shape of their legs to the way they see the world to the nature of their eggs — that set them apart.

 Having a whole new species to study — from an animal that's already a research darling — only opens the door wider for scientists to learn more about its incredible physiology.

-Unsurprisingly, scientists have been particularly interested in the tardigrade’s astounding powers of survivability.
-In a 2016 study, scientists thawed a tardigrade that had been frozen in Antarctic ice for 30 years — only to see the creature flicker to life and resume its business like the Soviet Union never collapsed, Microsoft never introduced the world to Windows and Salt-N-Pepa’s "Push It" never reached No. 19 on Billboard charts.
+Unsurprisingly, scientists have been particularly interested in the tardigrade's astounding powers of survivability.
+In a 2016 study, scientists thawed a tardigrade that had been frozen in Antarctic ice for 30 years — only to see the creature flicker to life and resume its business like the Soviet Union never collapsed, Microsoft never introduced the world to Windows and Salt-N-Pepa's "Push It" never reached No. 19 on the Billboard charts.

 Imagine what that kind of freezability could do for humans.
 Human-helmed space odysseys that last a century?
 Terminally ill people being put on ice until a cure is found?
-We could see a social trend on the horizon — let’s just say, man buns — and decide to ice out for the next decade.
+We could see a social trend on the horizon — let's just say, man buns — and decide to ice it for the next decade.

 And apart from a tardigrade's freezability, those nuclear-proof genes could help us hightail it out of here if we really mess things up.

 As University of Manchester professor Matthew Cobb told the BBC last year, "these genes could even help us bioengineer organisms to survive in extremely hostile environments, such as on the surface of Mars — [perhaps] as part of a terra-forming project to make the planet hospitable for humans."